November 28, 2008

 limitations of our respective cameras

+and gear.
 When we finished photographing

 the church, we went on to do a couple